Maple Forest Country Cottage 3

 ALL = Entire Level

-This is the third version of Maple Forest, still the top–selling plan on our website for more than nine years!
+This is the third version of Maple Forest.
 Just like in version 2, the architects removed approximately 20% of the overall cost to build when compared to the original – achieved primarily by lowering the square footage by 10%, changing the roof construction from stick–built to trusses, and reducing the number of inside corners.

 And just like they did in version 2, the architects tried to change the overall appearance inside and out as little as possible, knowing how much people love the look of the original house.
 They also altered the positioning of the rooms to possibly better suit other lots and views.
 The biggest change, however, was to convert the library/den space to a bedroom with a full bath.
 This was in response to the fact that a large portion of our customers were having their builders make this conversion because they needed a bedroom on the main level.